circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

     circleci tests glob "**/*.go" | circleci tests split --split-by=timings

-By default,
-the CLI assumes that the timing data are filenames.
+The CLI expects both filenames and classnames to be present in the timing data produced by the testing suite.
-You can also specify class names by using the `--timings-type` flag.
+By default, splitting defaults to filename, but you can specify classnames by using the `--timings-type` flag.

     cat my_java_test_classnames | circleci tests split --split-by=timings --timings-type=classname